Image Image

 CDL DUI

-Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
-The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
-A second DUI conviction leads to lifetime CDL disqualification.
+Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
+A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
+A second DUI results in lifetime disqualification.
 CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.

 DUI Penalties in Williamson County, IL